Herbert Plumer, 1st Viscount Plumer: First World War

+General Plumer (left), together with General Sir Edmund Allenby (centre) and General Sir Henry Horne in conference at Camblain-Chatelain, France, c.
+1916.

-Following the unexpected death of Lieutenant General Sir James Grierson on his arrival in France in 1914, Plumer was considered for command of one of two corps of the British Expeditionary Force (BEF) alongside the GOC I Corps, Lieutenant General Douglas Haig: this position eventually went to General Sir Horace Smith-Dorrien.
+Following the unexpected death of Lieutenant General Sir James Grierson on his arrival in France in 1914, Plumer was considered for command of one of the two corps which made up the British Expeditionary Force (BEF) alongside the GOC I Corps, commanded by Lieutenant General Sir Douglas Haig: this position eventually went to General Sir Horace Smith-Dorrien instead.
 Plumer was sent to France in February 1915 and given command of V Corps which he led at the Second Battle of Ypres in April 1915.

-Sir Douglas Haig with his army commanders and their chiefs of staff, November 1918.
-Front row, left to right: Sir Herbert Plumer, Sir Douglas Haig, Sir Henry Rawlinson.
-Middle row, left to right: Sir Julian Byng, Sir William Birdwood, Sir Henry Horne.
-Back row, left to right: Sir Herbert Lawrence, Sir Charles Kavanagh, Brudenell White, Jocelyn Percy, Louis Vaughan, Archibald Montgomery-Massingberd, Hastings Anderson.

-He succeeded Smith-Dorrien in command of the Second Army of the BEF in May and, having been promoted to full general on 11 June 1915, and having been largely unemployed during the battles of the previous two years, he won an overwhelming victory over the Imperial German Army at the Battle of Messines in June 1917.
+He succeeded Smith-Dorrien in command of the Second Army of the BEF in May and, having been promoted to full general on 11 June 1915, and was in command of the Army during the Actions of St Eloi Craters.
+He won an overwhelming victory over the Imperial German Army at the Battle of Messines in June 1917.

 The battle started with the simultaneous explosion of a series of mines placed by the Royal Engineers' tunnelling companies beneath German lines.
 The detonation created 19 large craters and was described as the loudest explosion in human history.
 After the mines were fired, Plumer's men left their trenches and advanced 3,000 yards.
 He won further victories at the Battle of the Menin Road Ridge and the Battle of Polygon Wood in September 1917 and the Battle of Broodseinde in October 1917 advancing another 5,000 yards in the process.